nintervik/2D-Particle-System/docs/README.md

 a fuzzy object.
 Over a period of time, particles are generated into a system, move and change from within the system, and die from the system._"

+This is the sequence mentioned above, as you can see the results are quite impressive considering the time this was done:

+<iframe width="854" height="480" src="https://www.youtube.com/embed/QXbWCrzWJo4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 This is very nice, but first we must build the system in order to use it.
 So let's get to work!

 [**Back to index**](https://nintervik.github.io/2D-Particle-System/#index)